Blacklist72/alx-low_level_programming/0x0C-more_malloc_free/README.md

-README file for this project
+This is repo for the project "Getting started with C"